“What’s a new idea? A really cool bucket list destination?”

-I vacillated back and forth on this one.
+I swayed back and forth on this one.
 It’s a 2-hour drive to Matamata.
-The Lord of Rings trilogy was good watching, but by now, I’ve forgotten it.
+The Lord of Rings trilogy was excellent watching, but by now, I’ve forgotten it.
 My IRF colleagues raved – loved the movie stories and the natural scenery.

 It was beautiful and charming, and now I know more Hobbit trivia and film tricks.
 Visit the official tour website for more information.

 Piha Black Sand Beach

 I started this blog suggesting a change of pace from beach, beach, beach incentive trips, but I am still partial to the natural beauty of beaches and the unusual touching of land and ocean.
 I loved this unique black sand beach.
 I’d rate it a close 2nd place to the black sand beaches on the Big Island of Hawaii because the massive, rocky coast is a cool contrast to sand.
 Incentive planners could combine a picnic here to get out the big city of Auckland and see stunning beaches, unlike any others.

 When considering an incentive trip to Auckland, know that it has something to offer for everyone.
 Other incentive activity options include:

 - Learn the ropes of an America’s Cup racing yacht cruising Waitemata Harbour

 I look forward to returning soon, hopefully with an incentive group with a budget of $7,500 per person.